nickcosmo/covid-tracker/README.md

 # covid-tracker
-Simple Tracker of COVID cases
+Simple Report of COVID-19 Cases by Country